pshdev0/assembly-sub-compiler/README.md

 # TODO

 * Testing & debugging
-* Upload IDE & Compiler
+* Compile IDE & Compiler with Graal and upload binaries

 # In the works